T-J-Teru/browse-kill-ring/README.md

 Alternatively you can map `browse-kill-ring` to another key combination, for example `(global-set-key "\C-cy" 'browse-kill-ring)`.

+### Additional Configuration

+The best place to learn about configuring `browse-kill-ring` is through the usual emacs help mechanism, the following is a brief summary of some interesting configuration variables.

+- Setting `browse-kill-ring-highlight-current-entry` to `t` will cause the item in the `*Kill Ring*` that will be inserted, to be highlighted.

+- Setting `browse-kill-ring-highlight-inserted-item` to `t` will cause the item that has just been inserted to be highlighted.

+- Setting `browse-kill-ring-highlight-inserted-item-style` controls how the item that has just been inserted is highlighted.
+This will only have an effect when `browse-kill-ring-highlight-inserted-item` is `t`.
+  The possible values for this are `solid` or `pulse`, the `solid` style highlights the inserted item for a fixed period of time.
+The `pulse` style uses the `pulse` library from `cedet` (which is a part of recent emacs versions) to fade out the highlighting over a short period of time.

 ## Known issues

 Check out the project's